yhtMinceraft1010X/tp/docs/UserGuide.md

 *  `sort b/` Sorts the tasks by deadline so that a task with a closer deadline is positioned at the top of the list.
 *  `sort m/` Sorts the tasks by module code alphabetically in descending order.
 *  `sort t/` Sorts the tasks by number of tags in descending order.
+*  `sort n/` Sorts the tasks by done status.
+Done tasks are pushed towards the end of the list.

 ![add message](images/sortCommand.png)